srinikhil-07/privileges-CLI/README.md

 A CLI tool to switch admin privileges for macOS.
 This is inspired from SAP's Privileges app https://github.com/SAP/macOS-enterprise-privileges.

 ## About
-This repository aims to build a CLI only tool to switch/toggle admin privileges.
+This repository contains a CLI only tool to switch/toggle admin privileges.

 ## Goals
 This repository's goals are as follows: